JeSmyrna/SoftRes-Helper/README.md

 - check the loot tracker to see which player got their SR+, manual confirmation [x]
 - check when the player attended raid, if longer than 2 weeks : Bonus roll -5 [x]
 - edit player entries: SR+ Item, prev rolls, days attended (Bonus roll gets automatically calculated, so no edit possible) [ ]
+- use the function for replacing character names with player names, to just search for player names to clarify [ ]
+- make copy function needs last day of the previous sheet, to calculate the decay -5 correct [ ]
+- manual make copy [?]

 - export to csv [x]
 - export to google sheet [ ]